 How to Grow Red Bartlett Pears

-If you are wondering how to grow Red Bartlett pears, remember that these pear trees only grow well in U.S. Department of Agriculture plant hardiness zone 4 or 5 through 8.
+If you are wondering how to grow Red Bartlett pears, remember that these pear trees only grow well in USDA plant hardiness zone 4 or 5 through 8.
 So, if you live these zones, you can start growing Red Bartlett in your home orchard.

 For best results, plan on growing Red Bartlett pear trees in a full sun area of your garden.
 The trees require well-drained soil, and prefer loam with a pH level of 6.0 to 7.0.
 Like all fruit trees, they need regular irrigation and occasional feeding.

 While you may be dreaming of the Red Bartlett pear harvest when you plant your trees, you will have to wait a while.
 The average time for the Red Bartlett pear to bear fruit is four to six years.
-But don’t worry, the harvest is coming.
+Don’t worry though, the harvest is coming.